 In addition to building strong cell walls to help your plants stand up straight and tall, calcium also carries other nutrients along with it by binding to them.

 Additionally, it acts to counteract organic acids and alkali salts in the soil.
-In short, calcium is a very important vitamin supplement for your garden.
+In short, calcium is a very important vitamin supplement for plant growth in your garden.

 If your plants are deprived of calcium, they will suffer from growth problems.
 Furthermore, leaves may wither and turn brown.